The Chrome browser and G Suite can work together in several ways.

 Any page can be bookmarked in Chrome.
 This includes Google Docs, Sheets, Slides, Forms, and Sites— even though these are not public.

-Keep in mind that you can create folders and subfolders in Google Docs.
+Keep in mind that you can create folders and subfolders in Chrome Bookmarks.
 For example, you may want to create a folder for each of your top customers.
 You can then add a bookmark for any “internal” G Suite page or any external page (such as this blog post) that pertains to a customer.